Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Abstract

 \section{Abstract}

-We study the approximation complexity of high-dimensional second-order elliptic PDEs with homogeneous boundary conditions on the unit hypercube, within the framework of Barron spaces.
-Under the assumption that the coefficients belong to suitably defined Barron spaces, we prove that the solution can be efficiently approximated by two-layer neural networks, circumventing the curse of dimensionality.
-Our results demonstrate the expressive power of shallow networks in capturing high-dimensional PDE solutions under appropriate structural assumptions.
+We study the complexity of approximating high-dimensional second-order elliptic PDEs with homogeneous boundary conditions on the unit hypercube using Barron spaces.
+Under suitable Barron assumptions on the coefficients and forcing term, we prove that the solutions can be approximated to any prescribed accuracy \(\varepsilon>0\) by two-layer neural networks whose widths and relevant parameters are bounded by \(\mathcal{O}\bigl(d^{C|\log\varepsilon|}\bigr)\).
+Consequently, we identify a class of elliptic PDEs that can be approximated by shallow neural networks without suffering from the curse of dimensionality.
+0.3cm { {\bf Keywords.} Barron space, elliptic PDEs, neural networks}